 Till this moment we were only talking about the US.
 Let’s also have a look at other major geographies across the world which are/could be the potential markets for the marijuana industry.

-A look at Marijuana Legalization Around the World
+Marijuana Legalization Around the World

 Talking of potential markets how can we forget Europe?
 European countries don’t seem to be very much in favor of marijuana legalization.